Loading...

 DIFC Courts — Dubai International Financial Centre operates its own courts based on common law, with proceedings in English.
 If your contract specifies DIFC jurisdiction, or if the debtor has a DIFC presence, this is often the preferred forum for international creditors.

 ADGM Courts — Abu Dhabi Global Market, similar to DIFC but in Abu Dhabi.
 English-language, common law.
-If your debtor is in the capital, read our dedicated guide to debt collection in Abu Dhabi.
+The jurisdiction question isn’t academic.
+Filing in the wrong court wastes months and money.

 Amicable Debt Collection in Dubai: 70–80% Recovery Without Court

-Before any court gets involved, there's the amicable collection phase — and in the UAE, this is where the majority of B2B debts are resolved.
-A professional collection agency in Dubai will typically recover 70-80% of viable claims without ever filing a lawsuit.
+Before any court gets involved, there’s the amicable collection phase — and in the UAE, this is where the majority of B2B debts are resolved.
+A professional collection agency in Dubai will typically recover 70–80% of viable claims without ever filing a lawsuit.
+Business reputation matters enormously.
+Local presence creates pressure that overseas creditors can’t.
+The implicit threat of legal escalation is more persuasive when it comes from an agency with genuine legal capability.

 Legal Debt Collection in the UAE: Courts, Enforcement, and Timelines

-Civil litigation: Full court proceedings in mainland courts typically take 6-18 months.
+Civil litigation: Full court proceedings in mainland courts typically take 6–18 months.
 DIFC proceedings can be faster.
-Both result in enforceable judgments.

 Precautionary attachment: Courts can freeze debtor assets — bank accounts, property, commercial licences — before or during proceedings.
-This is powerful protection against debtors who might try to move assets while litigation is pending.

 Execution: Once you have a judgment, UAE courts have strong enforcement mechanisms including asset seizure, bank account garnishment, and travel bans for individual debtors who fail to comply.
-For a step-by-step walkthrough, see our guide to debt collection procedures in Dubai.

 Debt Collection Costs in Dubai and the UAE: Fees, Court Costs, and Contingency

-Court fees in the UAE are typically a percentage of the claim value — usually around 7.5% in mainland courts, subject to caps.
-DIFC Courts have their own fee schedule.
-Legal representation adds further cost, though contingency arrangements (where the agency or lawyer takes a percentage of recovered amounts) are common in the UAE debt collection market.
+Court fees in the UAE are typically a percentage of the claim value — usually around 7.5% in mainland courts.
+Legal representation adds further cost, though contingency arrangements are common.
+Most professional agencies work on a “no recovery, no fee” basis for the amicable phase.

 Common Mistakes Foreign Creditors Make in UAE Debt Collection

 Choosing the wrong jurisdiction.
 Filing in mainland courts when the contract specifies DIFC, or vice versa, wastes time and money.
-Get this right from the start.

 Underestimating cultural factors.
 The UAE is a relationship-driven market.
 Collection approaches that feel aggressive or disrespectful will backfire, even when the debtor clearly owes the money.